Creating a Logo

 • Black: Luxury, power, elegance.

-• White: Cleanliness, simplicity, minimalism.
+• White: Purity, simplicity, minimalism.

 Typography (Fonts):

-• Sans-serif (without brackets): Modern, clean, approachable (e.g., Arial, Helvetica).
+• Sans-serif (without flourishes): Modern, clean, approachable (e.g., Arial, Helvetica).

-• Script (cursive): Elegant, personal, creative.
+• Script (handwritten): Elegant, personal, creative.

-Step 5: Digitization and Creation of Vector Format
+Step 5: Digitization and Vector Design

-Step 6: Testing and Gathering Feedback
+Step 6: Testing and Feedback Collection

 Test how the logo looks on different backgrounds and in different sizes.

-Step 7: Finalization and File Preparation
+Step 7: Finalization and Document Preparation

 • Vector formats: AI, EPS, SVG (for print and professional use).